WICG/window-controls-overlay/explainer.md

 To provide the visibility and bounding rectangle of the overlay, this explainer proposes a new object on the `window.navigator` property called `windowControlsOverlay`.

 `windowControlsOverlay` would make available the following objects:
-* `getBoundingClientRect()` which would return a [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) that represents the area in the title bar region that is not under the window controls overlay.
+* `getTitlebarAreaRect()` which would return a [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) that represents the area in the title bar region that is not under the window controls overlay.
 Interactive web content can be displayed in this area.
 * `visible` a boolean to determine if the window controls overlay has been rendered

 For privacy, the `windowControlsOverlay` will not be accessible to iframes inside of a webpage.
 See [Privacy Considerations](#privacy-considerations) below